vinothkumar-gurusamy/twitter_scraping/README.md

 If user want to download the document into JSON, they can click Download data as Json

-else go ahead with click Download data as CSV if they want CSV format
+else go ahead with click Download data as CSV if they want data into CSV format